What can we do in a symmetry-constrained perspective? The importance of the total charge's status in quantum reference frame frameworks: An operational proposal and how it leads to the weak approach

 Next, let us see which operations Alice and Bob themselves are able to perform.
 In order to open the door for quantum reference frames, we suppose that the following symmetry holds: the absolute position of Alice and Bob (i.e.\ which path they travel in) carries no physical meaning to these agents.
 This symmetry is described by the group $\Z_2$ acting on the Hilbert space $\ch_{\text{kin}}$ via the unitary representation $\{ U_0 = \mathbb{1}, U_1 = X_{A|E} \otimes X_{B|E} \}$, where $X_I \ket{0}_I = \ket{1}_I, X_I \ket{1}_I = \ket{0}_I$.

 As we explained, each of Alice's and Bob's perspective is associated to an algebra, respectively $\ca_{B|A}$ and $\ca_{A|B}$.
 In terms of Hilbert spaces, the algebra associated to Alice's perspective, $\ca_{B|A}$, is isomorphic to the algebra of operators over a Hilbert space denoted $\ch_{B|A}$.
 As we mentioned, this space is essentially a qubit: $\ch_{B|A} =\text{Span} \{ \ket{0}_{B|A}, \ket{1}_{B|A} \} \cong \C^2$.
 Alice attributes to Bob the state $\ket{0}_{B|A}$ if he is in the same path as her, and the state $\ket{1}_{B|A}$ if he is in the opposite path.
 Like we did for Eve's description, we introduce a description in terms of modes, each mode corresponding to the presence of Bob's system in each path.
 To this end, we will work with another larger Hilbert space, which can be decomposed as $\ch_{A} \otimes \ch_{\bar A}$.
 Each of these tensor factors corresponds to a qubit, indicating whether the corresponding path is occupied by Bob in Alice's perspective.
 The subscript $A$ indicates Alice's path, and $\bar A$ the one she is not on.
 Each of these modes is spanned by $\{ \ket{\textrm{occ}}_J, \ket{\textrm{vac}}_J \}_{J=A, \bar A}$.
 This space is larger than $\ch_{B|A}$, but the latter is isomorphic to $\text{Span} \{ \ket{\textrm{occ}}_A \ket{\textrm{vac}}_{\bar A}, \ket{\textrm{vac}}_{A} \ket{\textrm{occ}}_{\bar A}\}$.
-The natural way to write out the isomorphism connecting them is \be \ee Here again, this involves sectorial constraints and correlations, in an analogous fashion to what we previously presented.
+The natural way to write out the isomorphism connecting them is \be \ee Here again, this is simply selecting the states matching our situation, in an analogous fashion to what we previously presented.

 As we exposed in Section \ref{sec:g&s}, we are interested in understanding which observables are in $\ca_{B|A}$.
 Importantly, we want to do so by conducting an analysis of the relevant operational procedure for measuring these observables, which we now present in detail.